Address Resolution Protocol (ARP)

 ARP Tables

-- On a Windows, the arp –a command is used to display the ARP table.
+• On Windows, the arp –a command displays the ARP table.